Day and Night: Habitability of Tidally Locked Planets with Sporadic Rotation: Methods

-The chaotic regime is defined as any period of time where the spin behavior cannot be classified under any of the other regimes and has a minimum length of $0.2$ yrs.
-The chaotic regime is intended to capture prolonged states with rapid transitions between spin behavior.
-To this end, the chaotic lower limit roughly prevents small periods of time between two abutting regimes from being classified as chaotic.
-Accepting the defined limits, examination by eye has found no erroneous classifications (e.g. high amplitude libration being misclassified as chaotic, rotating, or the wrong center of libration), although a rare few may exist.
+The prolonged transient behavior (PTB) regime is defined as any period of time where the spin behavior cannot be classified under any of the other regimes and has a minimum length of $0.2$ yrs.
+The PTB regime is intended to capture prolonged states with frequent transitions between spin behavior.
+To this end, the PTB lower limit roughly prevents small periods of time between two abutting regimes from being classified as PTB.
+Accepting the defined limits, examination by eye has found no erroneous classifications (e.g. high amplitude libration being misclassified as PTB, spinning, or the wrong center of libration), although a rare few may exist.
 Regardless of the ambiguities, the frequency of such regimes and the fraction of the total time that these regimes constitute is interesting.

+The four spin regimes are components of the broader TLSR spin state.
+The TLSR spin state describes a planet that exhibits many spin regimes over its history.
+The TLSR spin state is distinct from the gradual one-way transition from rotating to tidally locked that planets may experience due to tidal dampening over long timescales.
+For example, a planet that gradually slows its spin over billions of years until it is tidally locked is not in the TLSR spin state.
+This planet would be said to have been in a rotating spin state before gradually entering the tidally locked spin state.
+Although, it is feasible for such a planet to experience a TLSR spin state in its transition from its rotating spin state to its tidally locked spin state.

 We define four boundaries that distinguish between regimes of different lengths.
 Regimes that last less than 100 Earth years are classified as short.
 Regimes that last between 100 and 500 years are classified as medium.
-Long regimes last between 500 and 900 years.
+'Long' regimes last between 500 and 900 years.
 The longest regimes are classified as quasi-stable and last for 900 years or more.
 Quasi-stable regimes have the largest range of duration with the longest spanning hundreds of thousands of years.